 - 2. When all of your secondaries are reporting DefectiveLog or relatives, the primary could have produced a damaged logfile (e.g. in RAM, in a DMA channel, etc) while continuing to operate, and all of your secondaries got that defective logfile.
 Please consider more lowlevel messages as reported by marsadm view mydata.
-Check the internet what hardware-dependent cleartext messages might mean, or some hints like "Bad magic has repeated pattern \$some_hex_code".
+Check the internet what hardware-dependent cleartext messages might mean, or some hints like "Bad magic has repeated pattern \$some hex code".
 When a hex code is present, and when it is the same hex number appearing on all of your secondaries, this might tell you something.
 For example, certain hex-coded patterns may stem from various HDD or SSD models, under certain operational conditions like uninitialized media, or defective BBU caches, etc. What to do in such cases?

-After marsadm cron, you can check this by comparing the md5sum of - After marsadm cron, you can check this by comparing the md5sum of the first primary logfile (having the lowest serial number) with the versions on your replicas.
+After marsadm cron, you can check this by comparing the md5sum of the first primary logfile (having the lowest serial number) with the versions on your replicas.
 The problem is that you don't know whether the primary side has a silent corruption on any of its disks, or not.
-You will need to take an operational decision whether to switchover to a secondary via primary --force, or whether to continue operation at the primary and invalidate your secondaries. - 3.
-When the original primary is affected in a very bad way, such that it crashed badly and afterwards even recovery of the primary is impossible2 due to this error (which typically occurs extremely rarely, observed two times during 7 millions of operating hours on defective hardware), you need to take an operational decision between the following alternatives: - a) switchover to a former secondary via primary --force, producing a split brain, and producing some (typically small) data loss.
-However, integrity is more important than actuality in such an extreme case. - b) deconstruction of the resource at all replicas via leave-resource --force, running fsck or similar tools by hand at the underlying disks, selecting the best replica out of them, and finally reconstructing the resource again. - c) restore your backup.
+You will need to take an operational decision whether to switchover to a secondary via primary --force, or whether to continue operation - 3.
+When the original primary is affected in a very bad way, such that it crashed badly and afterwards even recovery of the primary is impossible2 due to this error (which typically occurs extremely rarely, observed two times during 7 millions of operating hours on defective hardware), you need to take an operational decision between the following alternatives: